magenta/magenta/magenta/interfaces/midi/README.md

 **Ubuntu:** Use the command `sudo apt-get install fluid-soundfont-gm`.<br />
-**Mac:** Download the soundfont from http://www.musescore.org/download/fluid-soundfont.tar.gz and unpack the SF2 file.
+**Mac:** Download the soundfont from ftp://ftp.osuosl.org/pub/musescore/soundfont/fluid-soundfont.tar.gz and unpack the SF2 file or choose one from this list https://musescore.org/en/handbook/soundfonts-and-sfz-files#list.

 ## Set Up